Christian death metal: Australia

 Subsequent the work of Opprobrium, the groups Mortification and Vomitorial Corpulence, both from Melbourne, Australia, were the main progenitors of the Christian death metal.
 Mortification was formed in 1990 out of Steve Rowe's previous band Lightforce, after Rowe decided to move in a heavier direction influenced by Morbid Angel and Napalm Death.
 Initially, the band's sound was thrash and early death metal.
 Under the name Lightforce, they recorded a demo, Break the Curse.
 The band changed their name, released the demo in 1990, then debuted with a self-titled album in 1991.
 The self-titled debut sonically featured a grindcore sound.
 By 1992, Mortification had moved to a deathgrind sound for that year's release, Scrolls of the Megilloth.
 This release proved influential in the development of Christian death metal.
 Kirk Dombek of AllMusic considers the vocals on that recording the "most frightening" ever recorded, and notes that the band is considered by many to be the most extreme Christian band in existence.
 Barry Alfonso in The Billboard Guide to Contemporary Christian Music describes the recording as plunging the listener into a "nightmarish landscape of tortured humanity".
 The band began to shift from grindcore toward power metal for their fourth album, Post Momentary Affliction.
 With that album and the live video album Live Planetarium, both released in 1993, Mortification became not only the most successful and popular Christian death metal group, but achieved success in the general market, becoming one of the best-selling heavy metal bands from Australia.
 Following the 1993 releases, the band again sonically evolved, incorporating groove metal, thrash, power metal, grindcore, and punk into their death metal sound.

 The goregrind band Vomitorial Corpulence formed in 1992.
-The band debuted in 1995 with their album, Karrionic Hacktitian, which was released via the compilation album, The Extreme Truth, through Steve Rowe's Rowe Productions label.
-Skin Stripper, a 27-song collection of grindcore similar to early-period Carcass, was released in 1999.
+The band debuted in 1995 with their album, Karrionic Hacktician, which was released via the compilation album, The Extreme Truth, through Steve Rowe's Rowe Productions label.
+Skin Stripper, a 27-song collection of grindcore similar to early-period Carcass, was released in 1998.
 Paul Green, the founder of the band, then moved to the United States in 2001 and reformed the band.
 Skin Stripper was re-released through Morbid Records and Vomitorial Corpulence began recording new material.
 Green relocating once again to Australia effectively ended the band's tenure.

 In 1991, also in Melbourne, the death-doom band Paramaecium was founded.
 Its demo, Silent Carnage, was in a death metal style.
 In 1993, Jayson Sherlock left Mortification to join the band.
 The band released its debut, Exhumed of the Earth, that same year.
 Jonathan Swank of HM called the release "the most powerful and moving death/doom recording in the history of Christian metal."